- Working Papers

 - Log in

-We study a two-class model of growth and the distribution of income and wealth at the intersection of contemporary work in classical political economy and the post-Keynesian tradition.
-The key insight is that aggregate demand is an externality for individual firms: this generates a strategic complementarity in production that results in equilibrium under- utilization of the economy’s productive capacity and hysteresis in real GDP per-capita in balanced growth.
-This equilibrium inefficiency reverberates into both the functional dis- tribution of income and the distribution of wealth: both the wage share and the workers’ wealth share would be higher at full capacity.
-Consequently, fiscal allocation policy that achieves productive efficiency also attains a higher labor share and a more equitable dis- tribution of wealth.
-Demand shocks also have permanent level effects.
-Extensions look at temporary growth and employment effects of fiscal policy with dynamic increasing re- turns, and employment hysteresis.
-These findings are useful as an organizing framework for thinking through the lackluster economic record of the so-called Neoliberal era, the sluggish recovery of most advanced economies following the Great Recession, and what to expect regarding the recovery from the Covid-19 shock.
+We study a two-class model of growth and the distribution of income and wealth at the intersection of contemporary work in classical political economy and post-Keynesian economics.
+The key insight is that aggregate demand is an externality for individual firms: this generates a strategic complementarity in production and results in equilibrium underutilization of the economy’s productive capacity, as well as hysteresis in real output.
+Underutilization also affects the functional distribution of income and the distribution of wealth: both the wage share and the workers’ wealth share would be higher at full capacity.
+Consequently, fiscal allocation policy that achieves full utilization also attains a higher labor share and a more equitable distribution of wealth; while demand shocks have permanent level effects.
+Extensions look at hysteresis in the employment rate and growth.
+These findings are useful as an organizing framework for thinking through the lackluster economic record of the so-called Neoliberal era, the sluggish recovery of most advanced economies following the Great Recession, and the importance of fiscal policy in countering large shocks such as the Covid-19 pandemic.

 Keywords: Externalities, Capacity Utilization, Factor Shares, Wealth Inequality